 Other sections of the park include oak woodlands with shaded trails covered in ferns, mosses and herbaceous plants.
 Early morning hikers might have the opportunity to see deer, rabbits, squirrels, raccoons, and skunks, as well as the more elusive bobcat or coyote.
 Snakes and lizards can also be found in the park.
 In addition, Edgewood park is one of the few remaining places where visitors can see the endangered Bay Checkerspot Butterfly.
 In caterpillar form, it likes to eat the California plantain and owl’s clover, both of which are present in the park.

 Several spots in Edgewood Park offer panoramic views of the peninsula.
 On a clear day, it’s possible to see all the way to the East Bay in addition to more familiar sites nearby.

-Hunters first came to the region 6,000 years ago and about 500 AD the Ohlone people arrived in the area.
-Nearby archeological sites at Filoli Estates and Phleger Estates have both been identified as Ohlone.
-Gaspar de Portola explored the area in 1769, the first recorded Ohlone-Spanish encounter.
+Hunters first came to the region 6,000 years ago and in approximately 500 AD the Ohlone people arrived in the bay area.
+Nearby archaeological sites at Filoli Estates and Phleger Estates have both been identified as Ohlone.
+Gaspar de Portolá explored the area in 1769, the first recorded Ohlone-Spanish encounter.